 subscriptionOldSPMediumTimerIndicator – if support by the Service Provider SOA

-If the notification is a subscriptionVersionRangeObjectCreation then the TN and SVID are the TN and SVID of the first TN in the range or list.
+The TN and SVID are the TN and SVID of the first TN in the range or list.
 For the XML interface, VOCN – SvObjectCreationNotification.

 Old service provider SOA responds by sending an M-EVENT-REPORT confirmation back to the NPAC SMS.
 For the XML interface, NOTR – NotificationReply.

-If the M-ACTION was successful, the NPAC SMS issues, depending upon the new service provider’s TN Range Notification Indicator, an objectCreation or subscriptionVersionRangeObjectCreation M- EVENT-REPORT to new service provider SOA of subscriptionVersionNPAC creation.
+If the M-ACTION was successful, the NPAC SMS issues a subscriptionVersionRangeObjectCreation M- EVENT-REPORT to new service provider SOA of subscriptionVersionNPAC creation.
 For the XML interface, VOCN – SvObjectCreationNotification.

 [snip]